zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 490.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that contains all of our vocabulary, definitions, sample sentences, additional definitions, comprehension questions, cultural  notes…what else?
+Go there to download a Learning Guide for this episode that contains all of our vocabulary, definitions, sample sentences, additional definitions, comprehension questions, cultural  notes…what else?
 Oh, and a complete transcript of this episode.

 This episode is called “Eating Spoiled Food.”
 “Spoiled  food” is food that is no longer good to eat.
 We’ll listen to a dialogue betw een Ryan and Corrie using a lot of vocabulary that you might see or hear describing spo iled food.
 Let’s get started.